History of rugby union in Australia: Pre-codification football

 There is some evidence of indigenous Australian forms of football being played in Australia, before the European arrival.
 Some of these involved kick and catch games.
 Early Europeans may well have played their own forms of traditional football as well, which involved kicking and handling.
 With the arrival of Europeans, a form of football was played very early on with matches being played in by 1829 in Sydney, Melbourne by 1840, Brisbane by 1849, and Tasmania by 1851.
 Most of these early games took part at local festivals, with no clear set of rules being used, and no codified version of any game being played.
-Regional versions of football were played in places like South Australia using house rules predating Victorian codification of the game.
-The versions played locally in this period borrowed elements from the various codes that are present today including Australian rules, soccer and rugby with the rules played being decided prior to the start of the match.

 The first reports of a sport like rugby being played in Australia date back to the 1820s when visiting ship crews would play army teams at Barrack Square.

-As early as 1841, there is documented evidence of "foot-ball" being played in metropolitan and country Victoria as well as mention of early matches in Adelaide (1843) and southern Van Diemen's Land (Tasmania).
-The exact rules being played in these matches are unknown.
+The versions played locally in this period borrowed elements from the various codes that are present today including Australian rules, soccer and rugby with the rules played being decided prior to the start of the match.
+However the Cambridge Rules were predominant in country in the Colony of Victoria from 1841 and Harrow football was the predominant code in Colony of South Australia and Van Diemen's Land (Tasmania) from 1843.

 In 1858 English public school football games began to be played in Melbourne and surrounding districts.
 The earliest known such match was played on 15 June 1858 between Scotch College and Melbourne Grammar School on the St Kilda foreshore.
 Some of these games would evolve into Australian rules football.